Exam forms

 Special rules apply to group size for BEng projects, BSc projects, and MSc theses.
 See DTU Inside under ‘Study rules'/'Final projects’.

-Before the students commence a group project, the course coordinator must inform the students whether they are required to individualize the project or not.
+Before the students commence a group project, the course coordinator must inform them whether they are required to individualize the project or not.
 If a group project does not comply with the requirements for individualization or other formal requirements, the paper may be rejected by the course responsible, and no assessment will be given.

 For group projects, each student must have their own grade/other assessment; thus, one grade cannot be given to the group as a whole.